dralois/PR-Rendering/README.md

 ### [Blender 2.82 as Python Module](https://wiki.blender.org/wiki/Building_Blender)
 - Setup the build pipeline accordingly for [Windows](https://wiki.blender.org/wiki/Building_Blender/Windows) or [Linux](https://wiki.blender.org/wiki/Building_Blender/Linux)
 - Blender has to be built as described [here](https://wiki.blender.org/wiki/Building_Blender/Other/BlenderAsPyModule), since there is no official release for the python module version
-- This will be done automatically in the future
+- An unofficial prebuilt version is provided & installed automatically

 ### [Blenderseed 2.0](https://github.com/appleseedhq/blenderseed/releases)
 - Blenderseed just needs to be downloaded, as it is a Blender plugin
 - Linux is currently not offically supported and needs to be built manually
 - Appleseed is included in the Blenderseed plugin
-- This will be done automatically in the future
+- An unofficial prebuilt version is provided & installed automatically

 ### [Boost 1.73](https://www.boost.org/)
 - Most Linux distributions include boost